cmohge1/lrbs-digital-scholarly-editing/day_3_plan.md

 *Substantives* versus *accidentals*: the editor is advised to select *substantive* (meaningful words) readings from the first or most authoritative printing and the *accidentals* (punctuation, spelling, capitalisation) from the manuscript or first printed source.

-What did Greg actually argue?
+What did Greg actually argue? <!-- insert quotes -->

-It's important to note that Greg's ideas came out of the context of Renaissance literature, which presents a textual situation that is unique from, and requires different treatment than, more recent literature (i.e., from the nineteenth and twentieth century).
+It's important to stress that Greg's ideas came out of the context of Renaissance literature, which presents a textual situation that is unique from, and requires different treatment than, more recent literature (i.e., from the nineteenth and twentieth century).

 Example 1: Shakespeare: *King Lear* and *Othello*.
 See Greg, from *Editorial Problems in Shakespeare* and [Vickers](https://www.the-tls.co.uk/articles/public/norton-new-oxford-shakespeare/).